Skip to contents

 statistic argument

 The statistic argument specifies the statistics presented in the table.
-The input is a list of formulas that specify the statistics to report.
+The input dictates the summary statistics presented in the table.
 For example, statistic = list(age ~ "{mean} ({sd})") would report the mean and standard deviation for age; statistic = list(all_continuous() ~ "{mean} ({sd})") would report the mean and standard deviation for all continuous variables.
-A statistic name that appears between curly brackets will be replaced with the numeric statistic (see glue::glue).

-For categorical variables the following statistics are available to display.
+For categorical variables, the following statistics are available to display: {n} (frequency), {N} (denominator), {p} (percent).

 When the summary type is "continuous2", pass a vector of statistics.
 Each element of the vector will result in a separate row in the summary table.